valkey-io/valkey-doc/docs/connect/clients/python.md

 ---
 title: "Python guide"
 linkTitle: "Python"
-description: Connect your Python application to a Redis database
+description: Connect your Python application to a Valkey database
 weight: 5
 aliases:
   - /docs/clients/python/
   - /docs/redis-clients/python/
 ---

-Install Redis and the Redis client, then connect your Python application to a Redis database.
+Install Valkey and the Valkey client, then connect your Python application to a Valkey database.

 ## redis-py

-Get started with the [redis-py](https://github.com/redis/redis-py) client for Redis.
+Get started with the [redis-py](https://github.com/redis/redis-py) client for Valkey and Redis.

-`redis-py` requires a running Redis.
-See [Getting started](/docs/getting-started/) for Redis installation instructions.
+`redis-py` requires a running Valkey.
+See [Getting started](/docs/getting-started/) for Valkey installation instructions.

 ### Install